Canvas-Hackathon-Teams/Notes/README.md

 _Notes in preparation for the [inaugural Canvas hackathon](http://canvas.aljazeera.com), November 29th – December 1st, 2014, Doha, Qatar._

+**THIS IS YOUR REPO**
+This is a **Github Organization** which means that YOU own it!
+To add/edit you can either:
+* Send a pull request to be added to the repo
+* Or fork it and send your edits from your own version of repo

 ## Participant lists, groups & communications

 * [Participants I could find on Twitter](https://twitter.com/phillipadsmith/lists/media-in-context/members)